cu-swe4s-fall-2023/assignment-2-python-refresher-FahsaiNak/README.md

 2. Get a data file named "Agrofood_co2_emission.csv" from the classroom google drive [Link](https://drive.google.com/drive/u/3/folders/15dnNnOEjDZDvwzM-_tGGtWjTbNL669i7) and place in the root directory of the repository

-3. Excute print_fires.py to prints out a number of fire events in a specified country
+3. Excute print_fires.py to prints out a number of fire events in a specified country.
+The program requires parameters as following:
+   - The specified file name (Agrofood_co2_emission.csv)
+   - The name of country
+   - The column number of fire
+   Example:
    ```sh
    python print_fires.py --file_name Agrofood_co2_emission.csv --country "United States of America" --fires_column 3
    ```